 7. Position of the subject matters

-The pose and position of your subject is also very important if you want to capture a stunning silhouette picture.
-For example placing your subject in front of a huge tree is definitely a bad idea, because your subject will loose its identity and will not be able to stand out.
+The pose and position of your subject are also very important if you want to capture a stunning silhouette picture.
+For example, placing your subject in front of a huge tree is definitely a bad idea, because your subject will lose its identity and will not be able to stand out.
 It is better to position it little away from the tree.
 A place where you can see their features.
 This way, your viewers know what they are looking at.